Scille/parsec-cloud/docs/development/README.md

        uv --version
        ```

-      From then on, you can use `uv run python` to start a Python interperter with
+      From then on, you can use `uv run python` to start a Python interpreter with
       the correct version of Python and with the project virtual environment activated.

 ## Hacking Parsec Server